WZBSocialScienceCenter/otreeutils/README.md

 #### `ExtendedPage` class

 A common page extension to oTree's default `Page` class.
  All other page classes in `otreeutils` extend this class.
-Allows to define timeout warnings, a page title and provides a template variable `debug` with which you can toggle debug code in your templates / JavaScript parts.
+Allows to define a custom page URL via `custom_name_in_url`, timeout warnings, a page title and provides a template variable `debug` with which you can toggle debug code in your templates / JavaScript parts.

 The template variable `debug` is toggled using an additional `APPS_DEBUG` variable in `settings.py`.
 See the `settings.py` of this repository.
 This is quite useful for example in order to fill in the correct questions on a page with understanding questions automatically in a debug session (so that it is easier to click through the pages).